Calorie Counting Journey Part 3: How I STOPPED Calorie Counting

 The Jump Start

 – A supportive environment.
-I was living with a good friend that was about my same size, I was able to judge appropriate portions off what she ate, and we supported each other A LOT.
+I was living with a good friend that was about the same size, I was able to judge appropriate portions of what she ate, and we supported each other A LOT.
 We usually ate the same thing, cooked our meals together, packed our lunches together, ate our meals together, worked out together, everything.
-So much so that we typically gained and lost weight at the same time.
-We also had our cheat days like “Fat Thursdays” which always included an intense workout and frozen yogurt.
+We also had our cheat days like “Fat Thursdays,” which always included an intense workout and frozen yogurt.

 – Meal planning.
-I still planned my meals and estimated calories (at the time I planned breakfast, lunch, and dinner schedule) ensuring variety and an emphasis on whole foods.
+I still planned my meals and estimated calories (at the time I prepared breakfast, lunch, and dinner schedule) ensuring variety and an emphasis on whole foods.

 – Focus on fitness.
 I planned and logged my workouts and began to focus on fitness gains.
-The biggest gains I saw were when I started strength training, my sweet tooth quieted down a bit, and I got leaner/toner.
+The most significant benefits I saw were when I started strength training, my sweet tooth quieted down a bit, and I got leaner/toner.

 – Intuitive eating.
 I began to pay attention to factors outside of eating itself.
 Most importantly, instead of just eating what I had planned to eat because it was on my schedule and under my calorie allotment, I began to ask myself if I was hungry?
 If I was hungry, how hungry was I?
 I re-taught myself that food is fuel and has a purpose outside of taste.